 The next step is to check the Use density attributes box.
 The Shape dropdown should be set to Lattices.
-Once the Use density attributes box is checked, we can then select one of the predefined lattice shapes, which will be used for downstream simulation and 3D printing.
+Once the Use density attributes box is checked, we can then one of the predefined lattice shapes, which will be used for downstream simulation and 3D printing.
 The shape picked needs to match the lattice shape previously picked in the topology optimization.

 In my case I selected the Cube Lattice with Side Diagonal Supports, which corresponds to the Crossed selection I made in the upsteam lattice optimization.
 Note that a planar preview of this is displayed inside the geometry:

 The next step is to click the green checkmark to have SpaceClaim create the lattice geometry based on the lattice distribution calculated by the lattice optimization:

 When SpaceClaim is done with the lattice geometry generation, you should be able to see a ghosted image showing the lattice structure in the part’s interior: